 PricewaterhouseCoopers Limited (PwC Cyprus) is a limited liability private company, under registration number 143594, having its registered office in Cyprus at Julia House, 3 Themistocles Dervis Street, CY-1066 Nicosia, Cyprus.
-PwC Cyprus has offices in three districts, Nicosia, Limassol and Paphos.
+PwC Cyprus has offices in Nicosia, Limassol and Paphos.
 PwC Cyprus is wholly owned by professional practitioners working with the firm, commonly referred to as "Partners".

-As at 30 June 2018, PwC Cyprus is led by a total of 40 Partners and has two Lines of Service:
+As at 30 June 2019, PwC Cyprus is led by a total of 42 Partners and has three Lines of Service:

+- Assurance

+- Advisory

-- Assurance & Advisory (A&A) - Tax & Legal Services (TLS)
+- Tax & Legal Services (TLS)